LIAAD/yake/docs/about.md

 nav_order: 4
 ---

+This project was developed by LIAAD - Laboratory of Artificial Intelligence and Decision Support.
+LIAAD is an R&D laboratory at [INESCTEC](http://www.inesctec.pt/en).
+It is one of the associated units of INESC Tec which is funded by Fundação para a Ciência e a Tecnologia (FCT, Portugal).

 ## Authors

 * **Ricardo Campos** is an assistant professor at the ICT Departmental Unit of the Polytechnic Institute of Tomar (IPT) and member of LIAAD-INESC TEC, the Artificial Intelligence and Decision Support Lab of U. Porto.
 He is PhD in Computer Science by the University of Porto (U. Porto).